 This layout is around a year old, and was when I was developing a bunch of layouts to show how you can MIX and MATCH all sorts of papers using TINTS, TONES & SHADES.
 At the time I wasn’t sure if I would use these photos in colour or B&W. So as I often do, I decided to print them in both, and make the decision when I was creating.
 There were only 3 photos in the serious and that is a little less than I usually like to put onto a double-page layout anyway.
 In concept I also knew I wanted to show a mix of one colour with some neutral grey to add some variation without taking away from the feature colour.
 I just wasn’t sure how to do this with these NOT SO PERFECT photos.
 The result was something a bit out-of-the-box, splitting some photos down the middle (because I could) so that there was some transition of the colour and yet comparison of the B&W and colour photos side-by-side.
 It was NEVER an exact plan, just an odd result from playing around and laying out the photos over the strips.
 It’s still a favourite layout of mine and using my Cricut to create the Titles (one of my other passions) just set it right for me.
 Is this sort of photo layout perfect?
 NO WAY.
 But in allowing myself to be imperfect I think I have created rather a unique piece that allows the photos to float along a little river or group of grey and teal puddles.
 And my journaling to my eldest son (K2) is what will be remembered as important at the end of the day.

 Here’s another example of my approach to removing barriers to get on with my To-do list.
 It is from the 2017 (May-Aug) Close To My Heart Seasonal book using Prickly Pear paper(X7221B), and Complements(X7221C) and Memo Fundamentals (Z3294).
 At first you may be wondering what is IMPERFECT about this page?
-And then you may notice that my youngest son (K3) has most of his head chopped off as he munches down on a rather large baguette, and the cropping on some of the other photos leaves a little to be desired too.
+And then you may notice that my youngest (K3) has most of their head chopped off as they munch down on a rather large baguette, and the cropping on some of the other photos leaves a little to be desired too.
 So have you ever printed your photos in standard 4″x6″ format when they should have been printed square?
 (Ahuh!)
 These photos were straight off my hubby’s iPhone after a trip to Bunnings with Dad and should have been printed square or reframed before printing.
 So when I was creating this page I just tacked down the photos with a little adhesive in the centre (the Close To My Heart Dots adhesive is very forgiving and great for this).
 And I had them reprinted for the final version.
 BUT – I forgot to get this organised before I did my photo shoot and shared these with my fellow CTMH Consultants at a training day so they definitely weren’t perfect.
 But you know, no one ever commented and I even forgot to excuse my shoddiness.
 It’s another layout I love, but probably more because its current just now.
 The kids had had their faces painted and they looked so cute (my youngest is 4.5yo now so its a few years ago).
 These photos also weren’t perfectly in focus but they were just screaming to be put on a page.
 And I have every intention of going back to journal.